canklot/Muhafiz/README.md

 # Usage
 Just run the code with: `python muhafiz.py`

-It will ask you for which mode you want to use it.
+The program will ask you about which mode you want to use it.
 Choose `s` for storage , `d` for decryption mode

-Then the program will ask you about `website`, `e-mail` and `masterpassword`
+Then the program will ask you about your login credentials `website`, `e-mail` and `masterpassword`

 After credentials have submitted the encrypted data will be saved in a file named `kasa` in the same folder.